CCAT Verbal Ability (English Section): Question Types, Examples & Strategy (2026)

-Updated: Sep 2025 | Used by 10,000+ Learners Globally
+Updated: March 2026 | Used by 10,000+ Learners Globally

 👉 “The CCAT also tests your Numerical Ability and Abstract Reasoning.
 In this guide, we’ll focus on Numerical Ability — but you can also check out our CCAT Numerical Ability Guide and CCAT Abstract Reasoning Guide for complete preparation.”

-What Is Verbal Ability on the CCAT?
+How Many Verbal Questions Are on the CCAT?

-•
+• Professional vocabulary

 Example – Choose the word that is most nearly OPPOSITE to the word in capital letters.